oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ```

 The output includes the results of running the kubectl get all command.
-As it's been run immediately after we applied the files what we are seeing is the intermediate state of the environment.
+As it's been run immediately after we applied the files what we are seeing is the intermediate state of the environment before everything is fully deployed.

 ---